kienlef/Lecture_Covid_19_data_analysis/README.md

 50. Dynamic SIR Simulation Example (5 min)
   * Adapting and showing a dynamic infection rate

-## Section 12: Bonus: Introduction to Tableau Dashboards
+## Section 11: Bonus - Introduction to Tableau Dashboards (1h 10min)

 You will learn the basics of Tableau, an interactive business intelligent software that helps to understand the data.
 The section is stand alone and can be done at any time to learn and publish your first dashboard on COVID-19 data.